Loan Forgiveness and Cancellation

 Working for a Nonprofit Organization

 If you are a Direct Loan Program borrower, working for some nonprofit 501(c)(3) organizations may qualify you for Public Service Loan Forgiveness.
-For more details on what qualifies for Public Service Loan Forgiveness, download the U.S. Department of Education's Public Service Loan Forgiveness fact sheet.
+For more details on what qualifies for Public Service Loan Forgiveness, download the U.S. Department of Education's Public Service Loan Forgiveness fact sheet (PDF).

 Teaching in Underserved Communities